-Settings Description Default value Internet server The IP or name the clients can reach the server at over the name/IP internet Internet server port The port the server will listen for new clients on 55415 Do image backups If checked the server will allow image backups for this Not over internet $\operatorname{client/the\ clients}$ checked Do full file backups If checked the server will allow full file backups for this Not over internet $\operatorname{client/the\ clients}$ checked Max backup speed The maximal backup speed for the Internet client.
-Set- - for internet connec- ting this correctly can help avoid saturating the Internet tion connection of a client (see 8.1.13 for setting speed with window) Total max backup The total accumulative backup speed for all Internet - speed for internet clients.
-This can help avoid saturating the server's Internet connection connection (see $8.1.13$ for setting speed with window) Encrypted transfer If checked all data between server and clients is encrypted Checked Compressed trans- If checked all data between server and clients is compressed Checked fer Calculate file- If checked the client calculates hashes for each file before Not hashes on the the backups (only hashes of changed files are calculated). $\operatorname{checked}$ client The file then does not have to be transferred if another client already transferred the same file Connect to Inter- If checked the client will connect to the configured Internet Not net backup server if server, even if it is connect to a backup server on the local $\operatorname{checked}$ connected to local network. backup server Do not start file The UrBackup server will not schedule file backups if the 5000 MB backups if current estimated amount of data the client can transfer with its estimated data us- current Internet connection is smaller than the specified age limit per month value.
-See 8.4.1 on how the data usage limit is estimated. is smaller than Do not start image The UrBackup server will not schedule image backups if 20000 backups if current the estimated amount of data the client can transfer with MB estimated data us- its current Internet connection is smaller than the specified age limit per month value.
-See 8.4.1 on how the data usage limit is estimated. is smaller than
+Settings Description Default value Internet server The IP or name the clients can reach the server at over the $\mathrm{name}/\mathrm{IP}$ internet Internet server port The port the server will listen for new clients on 55415 Do image backups If checked the server will allow image backups for this Not over internet client/the clients checked Do full file backups If checked the server will allow full file backups for this Not over internet $\operatorname{client}/\operatorname{the}\operatorname{clients}$ $\operatorname{checked}$ Max backup speed The maximal backup speed for the Internet client.
+Set- - for internet connec- ting this correctly can help avoid saturating the Internet tion connection of a client (see subsubsection8.1.13 for setting speed with window) Total max backup The total accumulative backup speed for all Internet - speed for internet clients.
+This can help avoid saturating the server's Internet $\operatorname{connection}$ connection (see subsubsection 8.1.13 for setting speed with window) Encrypted transfer If checked all data between server and clients is encrypted Checked Compressed trans- If checked all data between server and clients is compressed Checked fer Calculate file- If checked the client calculates hashes for each file before Not hashes on the the backups (only hashes of changed files are calculated). checked client The file then does not have to be transferred if another client already transferred the same file NT .
+Connect to Inter- If checked the client will connect to the configured Internet Not checked net backup server if server, even if it is connect to a backup server on the local cneckea connected to local backup server network.
+Do not start file The UrBackup server will not schedule file backups if the 5000 MB backups if current estimated amount of data the client can transfer with its 5000 MB estimated data us- current Internet connection is smaller than the specified age limit per month value.
+See subsubsection 8.4.1 on how the data usage limit is smaller than is estimated.
+Do not start image The UrBackup server will not schedule image backups if 20000 backups if current the estimated amount of data the client can transfer with 20000 MB estimated data us- its current Internet connection is smaller than the specified age limit per month value.
+See subsubsection8.4.1 on how the data usage limit is smaller than is estimated.